img

 Difference between AI, Machine Learning and Deep Learning

-Let’s delve into the difference between Artificial Intelligence, ML and Deep Learning.
+Let’s delve into the difference between Artificial Intelligence, ML, and Deep Learning.

+Therefore, it is a subset of AI that allows the machine to learn without being programmed again and again.
 Machine learning is further categorized into two types: supervised learning and unsupervised learning.

 On the other hand, deep learning is a subtype of machine learning.
 It’s based on a network architecture that resembles the human biological neural network.
 This network contains several hidden layers through which the data is processed.